FIVE MYTHS OF THE MARATHON

 5. The Boston Marathon bombings were a hoax, never happened.
 Yes, this myth seems ridiculous, a hoax, but conspiracy theories abound around many major events.
 The Moon landing was staged in a TV studio, right?
 Within a week after the bombings, a “book” appeared on Kindle suggesting that the Boston Marathon bombings were a hoax staged by the Federal Government.

-While all the questions about the terrorists have not yet been answered—and may never be answered even after the trial—this is the saddest marathon myth of all.
+This is the saddest marathon myth of all.
 I was happy to have turned down the assignment from the newspaper editor.
 The marathon has enough legitimate myths without making up others linked to the bombings.